cowprotocol/services/database/README.md

 ### quotes (and quotes\_id\_seq counter)

-Stores quotes in order to determine whether it makes sense to allow a user to creat an order with a given `fee_amount`.
+Stores quotes in order to determine whether it makes sense to allow a user to create an order with a given `fee_amount`.
 Quotes are short lived and get deleted when they expire. `id`s are unique and increase monotonically.

  Column                | Type               | Nullable | Details
 -----------------------|--------------------|----------|--------